LuanaMartelli/Teaching-HEIGVD-AIT-2016-Labo-Docker/report/README.md

 1. __Provide the docker log output for each of the containers: `ha`, `s1` and `s2`.__

    We run the HAProxy first.
-The logs are avaliables under /logs/task2/Ha_Start_First/
+The logs are avaliables under the folder /logs/task2/Ha_Start_First/

+   The details of the output are not shown here, as they are too big.

 2. __Give the answer to the question about the existing problem with the current solution.__

+   The problem is that for now, a node must join a node that is already existing.
+   If not, it will create its own cluster.
+In our case, we need to run haproxy first.
-   First run haproxy.
-If you do not, the child nodes will not be linked to it
+   If you do not, the child nodes will not be linked to it.

 3. __Give an explanation on how `Serf` is working.
 Read the official